SidRoberts/centum/docs/url/index.md

-This component takes care of trailing and leading slashes.
+This component takes care of trailing/leading slashes and enables you to easily change your base URI depending on the environment (for example: development and production).

 ```php
 use Centum\Url\Url;